This is the official accessibility statement for the University of Georgia College of Veterinary Medicine website.

 As far as possible, we have tried to ensure that:

-- All pages on this site should be at least Bobby AA approved, complying with all priority 1 and 2 guidelines of the W3C Web Content Accessibility Guidelines.
+- All pages on this site should comply with all priority 1 and 2 guidelines of the W3C Web Content Accessibility Guidelines.

 - All pages on this site should validate as XHTML 1.0 Transitional.